changhaz/Email-Service/README.md

   We catch client error, server error and other error if there's any, and return to the PHP informing that the send has failed.
 Otherwise we return succeed.
 PHP use this response to render the page to user.
+* Simple automated tests are implemented for both APIs.
+* Cross-Browser compatibility is not well tested.
+All tests are done in Chrome.
-* One TO-DO for the failover is to create a Round Robin mechanism.
+* TO-DO: create a Round Robin mechanism for service failover.
 We could store the service provider API into an array of function pointer.
 We distribute the user request evenly to all the service provider we have.
-* Automated tests are implemented for testing mailgun APIs.
-* Cross-Browser compatibility is not well tested.
-All tests are done in Chrome.
+* TO-DO: create a mechanism to limit each user's sending frequency.
+One possible implementation is to detect user IP, store the send count into database so as to limit the usage.

 Link to my resume and other projects
 ------------------------------------